thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 The ThoughtSpot Virtual Machine comes provisioned with the custom ThoughtSpot image to make hosting simple.
 A virtual machine is a preconfigured template that provides the information required to launch an instance of ThoughtSpot.
-It includes the following:

-- A template for the root volume for the instance (for example, an operating system, an appliance server, and applications).
+It includes a root disk for the instance, which contains an operating system, application server, and other necessary software.

 The ThoughtSpot Virtual Machine has the ThoughtSpot software installed and configured, on a CentOS base image.
 Check with your ThoughtSpot contact to